bytebl33d/bytebl33d.github.io/blog/obfuscation-pipeline.md

 ### Custom Obfuscation

 For projects requiring specialized handling, the pipeline supports invoking a custom PowerShell script.
-This provides flexibility to apply project-specific modifications—such as function renaming, comment stripping, or additional string encryption—that may not be covered by generic obfuscation methods.
+This provides flexibility to apply project-specific modifications such as function renaming, comment stripping, or additional string encryption that may not be covered by generic obfuscation methods.

 ### ConfuserEx: Binary-Level Obfuscation

 At the binary stage, the pipeline integrates `ConfuserEx`, an open-source protector for .NET applications.
-ConfuserEx offers a comprehensive suite of protections :
+ConfuserEx offers a comprehensive suite of protections:

 - Symbol renaming: obfuscates class, method, and field names
 - Control flow obfuscation: scrambles code logic to impede decompilation
 - Anti-debug/anti-tamper: prevents debugging and memory dumping
 - Constant and resource encryption: protects sensitive strings and embedded resources

-ConfuserEx is invoked via its command-line interface (Confuser.CLI.exe) using a project configuration file (.crproj) that defines the protection rules.
+ConfuserEx is invoked via its command-line interface (`Confuser.CLI.exe`) using a project configuration file (.crproj) that defines the protection rules.
 The pipeline generates this file dynamically based on the parameters passed to the library.
 Note that ConfuserEx supports .NET Framework versions 2.0 through 4.8, making it compatible with most legacy red-team tooling.

 ### Functional Testing

 A critical step that validates the obfuscated binary still performs its intended functions.
-This guards against the "breakage" issue I encountered previously—where aggressive obfuscation inadvertently disabled core functionality.
-The test runs the binary with common arguments (e.g., --help) and verifies expected output and exit codes.
+This guards against the "breakage" issue I encountered previously.
+The test runs the binary with common arguments and verifies expected output and exit codes.

 ### ThreatCheck/Gocheck: Automated Detection Testing

 ThreatCheck, originally derived from DefenderCheck and further modified by Rasta Mouse, performs byte-level analysis against Microsoft Defender and AMSI.
-It takes a binary as input, recursively splits it into smaller chunks, and scans each segment to pinpoint the exact byte ranges that trigger detection .
+It takes a binary as input, recursively splits it into smaller chunks, and scans each segment to pinpoint the exact byte ranges that trigger detection.
 This outputs a hex dump of the offending bytes, allowing me to identify which code sections are causing signatures without waiting for a full Defender scan.
 The pipeline archives these results alongside the obfuscated binary for later analysis.

 ![Defender Threat Check Stage](/assets/images/homelab/pipeline-9.png)